timmcginley/41934/Examples/Python/readme.md

 ## Advanced Python Scripts

 ### Example 1:
-Get the property sets of an element
+Get the property sets of an element.

+*remember to import ifcopenshell and load the model if you need to, see the [introduction](#Introduction) of this concept for more information.*

 ```Python
 # ########### this is required if running from console ############